 ¼ cup chopped pecans

-A primary function of this platform is to provide access to documents of specific interest to the people of Jackson and central Mississippi that are in danger of being lost.
+A primary function of Mississippi Sideboard is to provide access to documents of specific interest in danger of being lost.
 Hosford Fontaine’s Allison’s Wells: The Last Mississippi Spa (Muscadine Press: 1981), certainly qualifies.
-This wonderful work was printed only once, and, according to Fred Smith, longtime proprietor of Choctaw Books, the press plates were melted down.
+This wonderful work was printed only once, and, according to Fred Smith of Choctaw Books, the press plates were melted.

 By Charlotte Capers